This article summarizes some key California rental laws applicable to residential rental units.

 - Notice to Terminate Tenancy – Fixed End Date in Lease: No notice is needed as the lease simply expires.
 I recommend giving 60 days notice anyway.

 - Notice to Terminate Any Periodic Lease of a Year or More: If ALL tenants have lived there longer than a year, the landlord is required to give 60 days notice. (handbook)

 - Notice to Terminate a Periodic Lease – Month-to-Month: Landlord is required to give 30 days notice.
 Tenant is required to give 30 days notice.
 (Civ.
 Code §§ 1946)

 - Notice to Terminate a Periodic Lease – Week-to-week: Landlord is required to give 30 days notice.
-Tenant is required to give 7 days notice. (handbook)
+Tenant is required to give seven days notice. (handbook)

 - Notice to Terminate Lease due to Sale of Property: For periodic tenancies only (example: month-to-month), 30 days notice if ALL of the following are true: (Civ.
 Code §§ 1946.1) (handbook)

 - The landlord has contracted to sell the rental unit to another person who intends to occupy it for at least a year after the tenancy ends.

 - The landlord must have opened escrow with a licensed escrow agent or real estate broker, and

-- The landlord must have given you the 30-day notice no later than 120 days after opening the escrow, and
+- The landlord must have given 30-day notice no later than 120 days after opening escrow, and

 - The landlord must not previously have given you a 30-day or 60-day notice, and

 - The rental unit must be one that can be sold separately from any other dwelling unit.
 (For example, a house or a condominium can be sold separately from another dwelling unit.)(Civ.
 Code §§ 1946.1) (handbook)